 (3) A player who is awarded prize goods will be offered money to the value of the prize goods as an alternative prize in place of the prize goods and may choose to receive either the prize goods or the money.

-[Clause 7 amended in Gazette 16 May 1997 p.
+[Clause 7 amended by Gazette 16 May 1997 p.
 2394.]

 8. Prize shared if more than one winner